abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-loadbalancer.md

 }
 ```

-Now, you will need to retrieve the hosted zone id of your domain on route 53.
-You can get it through the Route 53 web interface, or by running the following command :
+Next, retrieve the hosted zone ID of your domain in Route 53.
+You can obtain it through the Route 53 web console or by running the following command:

 ```
 aws route53 list-hosted-zones   --query 'HostedZones[*].[Name,Id]'   --output table
 ```

-You should read something like this
+The output will look similar to the following:

 ```
 --------------------------------------------------------